errchh/data-portoflio-cyclistic/README.md

 ![Fig 4.
 Distribution of ride duration](/figure/fig-cyclistic-ride-durations.jpg)

 Mean ride duration minutes (Member) = 13 minutes

 Mean ride duration minutes (Casual) = 32 minutes

-Over 71% of members finish their rides under 15 minutes.
+Over 71% of annual members finish their rides under 15 minutes.
 93% finish under 30 minutes.

-Casual riders has longer rides on average and almost 9% are over an hour.
+Casual riders has longer rides on average and almost 24% are over 45 minutes.

 ### Usage patterns

 ![Fig 5.
 Usage pattern by hour](/figure/fig-cyclistic-hour.jpg)

 Peak usage of member is at 8 am and 5 pm, with 5 pm almost doubled the number of rides.
 This shows members use Cyclistic bikes to commute to work.
-Assumming some would take public transport to office, and ride a bike to home.
+Assuming some would take public transport to the office, and ride a bike to home.

 Casual riders has a high usage in the afternoon and peaked at 5 pm.

 ![Fig 6.
 Usage pattern by day](/figure/fig-cyclistic-day.jpg)

+    Key:

-Key: 1 = Sunday, 2 = Monday, ...
+    1 = Sunday, 2 = Monday, ...
 7 = Saturday

 Member shows a higher usage during the weekdays.
 Casual riders has higher usage during the weekends.